 Location Location MP Contemplated Track Additions MP Other Improvements siding is much shorter than desired, but the 317-foot bridge over I-85 prevents the end of the siding from being extended farther south, to Adams, at a reasonable cost.
 Despite the short length of the siding, a clear space of nearly two miles would exist so that a freight train can be held without blocking any highway crossings.
 P360.1- P371.2 Haydock -Junker.
 Haydock (MP P360.1) to Junker (MP 371.2), a distance of about twelve miles, currently is single-tracked.
 It is contemplated to restore double track between Haydock and Junker.
 The segment between Adams and Junker is about eighteen miles.
 It is recommended that a new universal interlocking, Shamrock, be located about halfway between those locations, at about MP P363, just north of Shamrock Road.
-When double track is restored, Haydock Interlocking would be removed, and Junker would be relocated to MP P372.2 and reconfigured as the gateway to an expanded rail infrastructure in Charlotte.
+When double track is restored, Haydock Interlocking would be removed, and Lunker would be relocated to MP P372.2 and P367 I-485 Station.
+Although located some ten miles north of Charlotte, this new station is discussed in the section on that city, below.
+It is envisioned as a basic facility, with low side platforms adjacent to each of the two main reconfigured as the gateway to an expanded rail tracks. infrastructure in Charlotte.
 The new I-485 Station would be located in this segment, as described in the next column.
-P367 I-485 Station.
-Although located some ten miles north of Charlotte, this new station is discussed in the section on that city, below.
-It is envisioned as a basic facility, with low side platforms adjacent to each of the two main tracks.